Master of Science in Recreation, Parks, and Tourism

 - A statement of purpose

-- GRE score of 4.0 or above on the Analytical Writing portion of the exam
+- GRE Analytical Writing score of 4.0 or higher

 - Three letters of recommendation (at least one from an academic and one from a professional)

 To maintain enrollment in the program, a student must:

 - Develop an approved graduation plan signed by the student’s RPT advisor and make substantial progress toward meeting plan requirements, including completion of at least two core classes in the first fall semester.

 - Maintain a B– or better in all classes and an overall grade point average of 3.0

 - Maintain continuous enrollment in at least one program course per semester

 Courses in the core are taught using an online hybrid format by the SF State RPT Department and partnering recreation departments at CSU Chico (RHPM) and CSU Sacramento (RPTA).
 All of the students in the core courses participate in a mandatory in-person seminar on one of the participating campuses at least once near the beginning of that semester and once at the end.
 In between these two in-person seminars, students meet for weekly interactive webinars that are scheduled in the evening so that full-time professionals can participate.
 Students choose nine units (three classes) of electives with advisor consent.
 Six units may be upper-division undergraduate courses, and at least six units must be from SF State.
 Students will complete one of two culminating experience options; a thesis or applied research project.